redis/NRedisStack/Examples/PipelineExample.md

 pipeline.Execute();
 ```

-Get the result of getResponse
+Access the result of the json response
 ```csharp
 var result = getResponse.Result;
 ```